JiaoBL1234/VRAI-Dataset/README.md

 ## Evaluation Metrics:

 We adopt the popular mean Average Precision (mAP) and Cumulative Matching Cure (CMC) as in other ReID works.
 Besides, we host a challenge in Evalai.
-You can test the performance on our VRAI through this challenge.<br>
+You can test the performance on our VRAI through this challenge.
+We also provide an example submission submission_t.json for you.

-We provide an example submission submission_t.json here.
+Our VRAI can be download here:

 Google Drive:
 <a href='https://drive.google.com/drive/folders/1nsxZjrGvO1wfqas_rWTd9TxCeMyLWqMm?usp=sharing'>Google</a>